ApacheThunder/EZP_Recovery_Tool/Readme.txt

 Hopefully once EZFlash becomes aware of this tool they may push out a fw update that doesn't lock the chip.
 Perhaps they will use this program as official method of restoring the card.

+Credit to Nat (nathaantfm) for helping finding out how to write to config registers to unlock the perticular card I tested this one.